RationAI/xopat/src/README.md

 a script that is able to provide the user with a link, for reference see how `redirect.php` works).

 ## Configuration
-Supported configuration for `index.php` - the visualisation itself, can be passed both in `POST` and `GET` requests.
+Supported configuration for `index.php` - the visualization itself, can be passed both in `POST` and `GET` requests.
-The name of the argument is **`visualisation`**, a JSON structure that sets up everything.
+The name of the argument is **`visualization`**, a JSON structure that sets up everything.

 > Direct URL's are not supported, except for those generated within the application and sent to `redirect.php`,
 > _unless_ the post data is sent in `GET`.
 Note that this is not recommended as the size of the JSON configuration